benjaminion/upgrading-ethereum-book/src/book.md

 In real networks we can end up with something more like a block tree than a block chain.
 In this example very few blocks are built on their "obvious" parent.

-Why did the proposer of Block $C$ build on Block $A$ rather than Block $B$?
+Why did the proposer of block $C$ build on block $A$ rather than block $B$?

-  - It may be that the proposer of $C$ had not received Block $B$ by the time it was ready to make its proposal.
+  - It may be that the proposer of $C$ had not received block $B$ by the time it was ready to make its proposal.
-  - It may be that the proposer of $C$ deliberately wanted to exclude Block $B$ from its chain, for example to steal its transactions, or to censor some transaction in $B$.
+  - It may be that the proposer of $C$ deliberately wanted to exclude block $B$ from its chain, for example to steal its transactions, or to censor some transaction in $B$.
   - It may be that the proposer of $C$ thought that block $B$ was invalid for some reason.

 The first two reasons, at least, are indistinguishable to the wider network.
 All we know is that $C$ built on $A$, and we can never know why for certain.

-Similarly, why did the proposer of $D$ build on Block $B$ rather than Block $C$?
+Similarly, why did the proposer of $D$ build on block $B$ rather than block $C$?
 Any of the above reasons apply, and we can add another:

   - the proposer of $D$ may have decided on some basis that there was more chance of the wider network eventually including $B$ than $C$.
 Thus, building $D$ on $B$ gives it more chance of making it into the eventual block chain, than building $D$ on $C$.